 In December 2019, the FASB issued ASU 2019-12, Income Taxes ("Topic 740").
 The ASU simplifies the accounting for income taxes by removing certain exceptions and improves the consistent application of U.S. GAAP by clarifying and amending other existing guidance.
-ASU 2019-012 was effective for the Company on January 1, 2021 and has not had any material impact on our consolidated financial statements.
+ASU 2019-012 will be effective for the Company on January 1, 2021 and is not expected to have any material impact on our consolidated financial statements.